 What Does an Electrical Engineer Do?

 Electrical engineers work with everything from robots to laser technology to Wi-Fi.
 Keep reading to learn more about what electrical engineers do and what it takes to become one.
-Schools offering Computer & Electronics Engineering Technology degrees can also be found in these popular choices.

 Electrical engineers create and implement electrical systems for everything from houses to rockets.
 Devices that transmit signals such as GPS and radar are products of electrical engineering.
 As an electrical engineer, you'll focus on power generation and transmission processes.
 You'll also experiment with new ways to use electronics, like using biomedical devices that allow physicians to accurately assess a patient's condition without an invasive procedure.